 Weighing up all these questions will help you decide which provider – and what kind of relationship – is right for your practice.

-Find out more about our accounting software for accountants or join us for our Accountancy Practice Webinar on 27th April.
+Find out more about our accounting software for accountants or watch our Accountancy Practice On-Demand Webinar.
 Our guest speaker, Steven Kuhn from BK Plus shares his experience of working with iplicit and how it helps BK Plus offer more services and strengthen relationships with clients.